Open rescue: Introduction to United States

 In 1999, Patty Mark of the ALV presented open rescue at United Poultry Concern's Direct Action for Animals Conference.
 Displaying the positive results of the open rescue actions in Australia and by comparing videos from an open rescue action and a clandestine action, she managed to convince a number of people of the usefulness of open rescue both on the grounds of compassions for animals and on the grounds of the reception by the general public, opening for the open rescue method on the international arena.

 Soon after this, Compassionate Action for Animals (US) adopted the method, and other organizations followed.
-Activist Adam Durand with Compassionate Consumers conducted an open rescues at a Wegmans' egg farm in 2004.
+Activist Adam Durand with Compassionate Consumers conducted an open rescue at a Wegmans' egg farm in 2004.
 The Animal Protection and Rescue League conducted an open rescue and investigation at a Hudson Valley foie gras farm in 2011.

 U.S. revival and international growth

 In the United States, open rescue became less common and came to a halt for ten years in the mid-2000s until Direct Action Everywhere released an investigation of a "Certified Humane" cage-free Whole Foods egg supplier in January 2015.
 There have since been over a dozen open rescues in several different locations in North America.

 Direct Action Everywhere's open rescues in The New York Times, Wall Street Journal, and elsewhere have put pressure on several Whole Foods suppliers.
 A DxE investigation at a cage-free Costco egg supplier raised questions about an industry-wide shift in 2016 toward cage-free eggs.
-DxE centers its investigations around "humanewashing," or the alleged attempt by animal food companies to falsely market products as humane.
+DxE centers its investigations around "humanewashing", or the alleged attempt by animal food companies to falsely market products as humane.
 In 2017, DxE sued Whole Foods turkey supplier Diestel Turkey Ranch under California's false advertising laws.

-Currently, openrescue.org, a network for organisations practising open rescue, lists 18 different open rescue organisations, with varying level of activity, in five different countries on three continents - Australia and New Zealand (Oceania), Austria, Germany, The Czech Republic and Sweden (Europe) and United States (North America).
+Currently, openrescue.org, a network for organisations practising open rescue, lists 18 different open rescue organisations, with varying level of activity, in five different countries on three continents – Australia and New Zealand (Oceania), Austria, Germany, the Czech Republic and Sweden (Europe) and United States (North America).
 A number of organizations, including Animal Liberation Victoria, Direct Action Everywhere, Tomma burar, Tierretter.de, VGT, and Animal Rights have begun coordinating an "international open rescue day" on March 5 launched on the website openrescues.com.